FJYang96/fjyang96.github.io/blog.md

 permalink: /blog/
 ---

 I write posts from time to time.
-Although a lot of them are merely notes to myself, I do try to come back and revise some of them to make them accessible to other people.
+Most of them are merely notes to myself, but some might be of interest to you too.

 <ul class="listing">
 {% for post in site.posts %}